geodeepak/Seismolive/Installation-on-Mac-OS-X-using-Macports.md

 Hint: MacPorts avoids any changes to your OS X base system, therefore this selection is implemented by creating symbolic links in `opt/local/bin`.
 To ensure the selection is effective, your search path variable `$PATH` should be set in a way to give precedence to directory `/opt/local/bin`.

-If for some reason you prefer to install ObsPy against the Python 2.6 interpreter, the corresponding port is `py26-obspy`.
-You can have both versions installed at the same time.

 ### Upgrading your ObsPy installation ###

 When a new version of ObsPy becomes available via MacPorts, you can use the following sequences to update your MacPorts-based ObsPy installation:

-    sudo port selfupdate
+    sudo port [-v] selfupdate
-    sudo port upgrade py27-obspy
+    sudo port [-v] upgrade py27-obspy

-The old version is not removed but only deactivated, so you could switch back if you find this useful.
+The old version is not removed.
+Instead it is just deactivated, therefore you have the possibility to switch back if you find this useful:

+    sudo port [-v] activate py27-obspy @0.9.2

 If you prefer to clean up your system and to remove the old version, executing:

     sudo port uninstall py27-obspy and inactive